Categories and tags are part of the blogging process, each with different purposes.

 What are the best practices for using blog post categories and tags?

 Correct categories will help you resonate with your audience.
-But, tags are a way of labeling your blog posts with keywords that are related to the category and topic of the post.
+But tags label your blog posts with keywords related to the post’s category and topic.

 Don’t leave choosing your tags as an afterthought — they should be a part of your writing process.
-Think of them as a way to expand on the category.
+Instead, think of them as a way to expand on the category.

-What are some common mistakes people make when using blog post categories and tags?
+What common mistakes do people make when using blog post categories and tags?

 People often use too many categories or ambiguous categories for too many posts.